 In Ancient Greece, fennel was used to treat headaches and for its slimming properties.
 Today, fennel is considered a vital herb to relieve digestion discomfort.

-Fennel or Foeniculum vulgare (in Latin) often used on all Mediterranean areas is a long perennial plant with dill like looking leaves and strong stems which can grow up to 2m height.
+Fennel, or Foeniculum vulgare (in Latin), often used in all Mediterranean areas is a long perennial plant with dill like looking leaves and strong stems which can grow up to 2m height.

 Parts used are: seeds, roots and leaves.

-Discover Why Are Fennel Seeds Your Best Friend During Holiday Season
+Discover Why Fennel Seeds Are Your Best Friend During The Season

 Fennel seeds are an excellent remedy when it comes to treating heartburn as a result of acid indigestion.
-A lot of people mix this two terms so let us first quickly define difference between heartburn and indigestion
+A lot of people confuse these two terms so let us first quickly define the difference between heartburn and indigestion

 Heartburn is that burning feeling in your chest (center), caused by acid coming from your stomach into your swallowing tube (reflux esophagitis).
 Heartburn is a symptom of indigestion.